Invisalign vs. Braces: What’s Actually Better for Adults?

 Invisalign aligners are smooth plastic with no brackets or wires.
 They’re generally more comfortable day-to-day, though you will feel pressure when you switch to a new set of aligners — that’s the treatment working.
 The tradeoff is that they’re removable, which is either a significant advantage or a significant risk, depending on the patient.

-✓ Advantage: Invisalign on comfort — with an asterisk on compliance
+Advantage: Invisalign on comfort, with an asterisk on compliance.

-Invisalign only works if you wear the aligners 20 to 22 hours per day.
-That means they come out to eat and drink anything other than water — and go right back in afterward.
-For patients who are disciplined, it's not a big deal.
-For patients who leave them out for long stretches, treatment progress slows or stops.
+Here’s the part of this conversation I’m most direct about with patients: Invisalign only works if you wear the aligners.
+The standard recommendation is 20 to 22 hours per day.
+That means they come out to eat and drink anything other than water, and they go right back in afterward.

 Braces don’t have this problem.
 They’re doing their job whether you think about them or not.